gryf/uc1541/README.rst

 Changelog
 =========

+* **3.1** Argparse on Python3 have different behaviour, where if no subcommand is provided, it will pass anyway.
+Fixed.
 * **3.0** Added beta quality Python3 support
 * **2.8** Treat non standard discs a bit better
 * **2.7** Added support for gzipped disk images